Beatstamosi/odin-file-uploader/README.md

 ##### main folder

 npm install
-npm run dev from main folder to run backend and frontend simultaneously.
+"npm run dev" from main folder to run backend and frontend simultaneously.

+---

 Project built as part of The Odin Project curriculum.